nmeri17/suphle-docs/src/docs/v1/modules/index.md

 The above is a contrived example used to illustrate that dependencies are ready for use as early as possible.
 Modules shouldn't act as proxies to other modules, except when absolutely unavoidable.

 Suphle app composition API is designed in a way to prohibit cyclical referencing.
 This sort of scenario may crop up in real life and is a legitimate one where proxy modules are inevitable.
-As with all issues within this category, the suggested solution is to break their hard-dependency by employing an extra module to mediate.
+Solutions have been discussed in the [circular dependencies section](/docs/v1/container#Circular-dependencies-caveat).

+## Module booting

+`ModuleDescriptor`'s design sets it up for a sequential initialization process i.e. Container warming for basic operations such as route seeking; it's certainly more optimized to carry out those involved functionality only when a module's route collection matches incoming request.
+However, all modules are eagerly built immediately they're connected.
+Most importantly, this allows for wiring their individual event managers into the grand app scope and recursively booting module dependencies that aren't present on the outer, routable scope.

 ## Guidelines on data sharing

 ### Data sharing format

 The purpose of the data being shared should determine what format it is being served in.
-Data intended for use in the computation of a consumer can be served in its raw format, while data needed for to be plugged into a view template may benefit more from [view composition](/docs/v1/templating#view-composition) to achieve a higher degree of modularity
+Data intended for use in the computation of a consumer can be served in its raw format, while data needed for to be plugged into a view template may benefit more from [view composition](/docs/v1/templating#view-composition) to achieve a higher degree of modularity.

 ### Sharing tangible artifacts